Aviah/django-simple-search/README.md

 There are probably better solutions for scaled search, but if you need a basic search, up and running, without too much hustle and configs, this app is an easy solution.

-*Note: The app was tested on **MySQL**.
+*Note: The app was tested on **MySQL** .
 For other databases please review and adjust the sql statments on app_settings.py, migrations/0001_initial.py*

 ## Installation

-1. Add the app to your django project.
-The app directory name should be "search".
+1. Add the app, the "search" directory. to your django project (the app directory name should be "search").
 2. Install sqlparse (for migrations):

 		$ sudo pip install sqlparse